in New Mexico - 2023

 SAFE, HEALTHY & REWARDING BIKING on ELECTRIC BIKES (E-BIKES)

-Regulate e-bikes in New Mexico consistent with federal and 46 other states with 3-Class e-Bike Framework.
+Regulate e-bikes in New Mexico consistent with federal and 40 other states who've adopted the 3-Class e-Bike Framework.

-Classified e-bikes are safest riding on bike paths.
+Classified e-bikes with maximum speeds are safest riding on bike paths.

 When more people ride bikes (electric and traditional), bicycling grows safer for everyone.